Trade directory · Conway metro · Arkansas

 Insurance Minimums

-Arkansas requires $300,000 general liability insurance minimum for electrical contractors.
-Workers compensation required if employing others.
-Many jobs require $1 million liability coverage.
+Arkansas requires minimum $300,000 general liability insurance for electrical contractors.
+Workers compensation required if employees.
+Conway may require additional bonding for large commercial projects.

 § C · Path to license